Drugs and Other Mind Thrashers

 Nitrous oxide: An anesthetic; "laughing gas"

-Opium: addictive narcotic drug extracted from various poppies cultivated in various parts of the world; contains alkaloids such as morphine, codeine, papaverine; smoked as intoxicant and medically to relieve pain and produce sleep.
+Opium: addictive narcotic drug originally extracted from various poppies cultivated in various parts of the world but now produced synthetically; contains alkaloids such as morphine, codeine, papaverine; smoked as intoxicant and used medically to relieve pain and produce sleep.
 Acute poisoning presents symptoms not easily distinguished from those produced by alcohol or stroke.
+Among side effects is constipation.
+Tapering off under a doctor's care may avoid addiction.

 Pep pills: street name for amphetamine